Skip to main content Skip to navigation

 Editor

-Writer, editor, and communications professional at magazines, nonprofits, state government, and corporations for over 20 years.
+Writer, editor, and communications professional at magazines, nonprofits, state government, and corporations for over 25 years.
 He graduated from WSU in 1994 with a bachelor’s degree in journalism from the Edward R. Murrow College of Communication, and a second bachelor’s degree in Asian studies.
 After teaching in Japan, Larry worked as a technical editor, project manager, policy analyst, communications director, college instructor, writer, and editor.
 He earned a master’s degree from the University of Oregon in Asian studies.
-Larry returned to WSU in 2008 as assistant editor and web editor for Washington State Magazine, and became managing editor and then editor after founding editor Tim Steury’s retirement in 2013.
+Larry returned to WSU in 2008 as assistant editor and web editor for Washington State Magazine, and then managing editor.
+He moved into the editor role after founding editor Tim Steury’s retirement in 2013.
 Favorite quote: “I never knew a really great writer who cherished his phrases or was afraid of losing a few of them.” —S.S.
 McClure, editor of McClure’s Magazine, 1893-1912

 Adriana Janovich